xpgo/obsidian-folder-note-plugin/README.md

 - the `_about_.md` file will not always be shown right after the folder node if there are subfolders.
 - The file name may looks abnormal.
 - In the future, the description will be automatically generated based on the files and their contents in the folder.

+The note name and initial content for the description can be configured in the settings panel.

 ## Plans for future